 Project Profile

 For the hundreds of mineral deposits that are inevitably described as “world class,” only a handful of them are actually developed into operating mines.
-The time between discovery and mine commissioning is usually measured in decades, so when new mines are being built or about to start producing we want to share that with our readership.
-Mines are idiosyncratic, and we want to detail the engineering accomplishments and innovations that are built in to each project.
+The time between discovery and mine commissioning is usually measured in decades, so when new mines are being built or about to start producing, we want to share that with our readership.
+Mines are idiosyncratic, and we want to detail the engineering accomplishments and innovations that are built into each project.
+We sometimes also cover mine expansions, specific engineering projects at mine sites or preparations for reclamation and closure.
+These articles are typically around 1,500 words.

 Examples: